jilieryuyi/wing-binlog-go/readme.md

 wing-binlog-go can run on OSX, Linux and Windows system.

 Installation:
-* On Xnix, run sh build.sh
+* On Xnix, run ./bin/build.sh
-* On Windows, run build.bat
+* On Windows, run bin/build.bat

 Project status
 The project is test with: